Harrison Middleton University Fellowship in Ideas 2023 (stipend available)

 - A $500 stipend.

-- The opportunity to participate in virtual Socratic discussions with university faculty.
+- The opportunity to participate in virtual Socratic discussions with university faculty and Fellows.

 - Online publication in the HMU Blog and HMU: Dialogues.

-- At the conclusion of the Fellowship term, a complimentary library of five Great Books Foundation publications.
+- At the conclusion of the Fellowship term, a complimentary set of three Great Books Foundation publications.

 - Have received a Bachelor’s, Master’s or Doctoral degree (in any field).